 Boats include life jackets and paddles.
 Private boats with 10hp or less gas or electric trolling motors are allowed on Lake Juniper.
 For more information contact Cheraw State Park directly.

-There are a total of 13 boat-in campsites, all of which are located in the same general area.
-Each site has either one, two or three tent pads.
+There are a total of 25 boat-in campsites that are separated for a more secluded experience.
+Each site has one tent pad with a maximum of 6 people per site.
 There is a fire ring located at each campsite.
 There is no dock or ramp at the boat-in campsites; boats must be anchored or beached at this area.
 The approximate distance from the main boat launch area to the boat-in campsites is two miles.
-Prices typically range as follows: single pad $25-$35/night, double pad $50-$60/night, and triple pad $75-$85/night.
+Prices are typically $40 per night.

 These sites must be reserved for a minimum of two nights and may be reserved by calling our toll-free number at 1-866-345-7275.

 No water, electricity, restroom or dock access is available for these sites.
-Pets are prohibited on these campsites.
 Gas/electric generators, radios or other noise-producing equipment is also prohibited.